alinebastos/alinebastos/README.md

 My name is Aline Bastos, and I am from Brazil 🇧🇷.

-I've been working as Front-End Developer since 2001 unofficially, and since 2010 officially.
+I have been working unofficially as a Front-End Developer since 2001 and officially since 2010.

-I have worked with a lot of different projects and companies, and I love to contribute to the community and mentoring people.
+I have worked with a lot of different projects, clients, and companies, and I love to contribute to the community and mentor people.

-Now I have a [Youtube channel](https://www.youtube.com/c/DeFrontcomAline) to show how to initiate in the Front-End development world, how to contribute with open source and communities, and how to be prepared to the IT world focused on Accessibility, Usability, Performance, Best Practices, SEO and another very interesting things.
+Now I have a [Youtube channel](https://www.youtube.com/c/DeFrontcomAline) to show how to initiate in the Front-End development world, how to contribute to open source and communities, and how to be prepared for the IT world focused on Accessibility, Usability, Performance, Best Practices, SEO, and other very interesting things.

 More about me:

-- 🔭 I’m currently working as an Alternative Therapist.
-But I am also combining my IT skills with my Therapist skills.
-Also, I am open to front-end React jobs.
+- ✨ I also work as an Alternative Therapist.
 - 😄 Pronouns: She/Her.
 - ⚡ Fun fact: I almost ended up working as a flight attendant in 2001, before getting to know the web development world.